 Rayburn Blackmoore

-Rayburn Blackmoore is a prominent Dominican politician and attorney who has served in various ministerial roles within the government of the Commonwealth of Dominica.
-As of April 2025, he holds the position Minister for National Security of Dominica.
+Rayburn Blackmoore is a prominent Dominican politician and attorney who has held various ministerial roles within the government of the Commonwealth of Dominica.
+He served as Parliamentary Representative for the Mahaut Constituency from 2005 to 2022.
+Now he is Dominica’s Minister for National Security, continuing his path in public leadership.

 Rayburn Blackmoore’s Early Life and Education